le-schlo/EnTdecker/README.md

 “dir_name”: provide the path to the directory were the code is executed.
-This ensures that the model checkpoints and the results of the evaluation are saved in the correct location.
+This ensures that the model checkpoints and the results of the evaluation are saved in the correct location<br>
-“file_path”: provide the path to the data file used for training when using running the train.py or for evaluation when running the eval.py.
+“file_path”: provide the path to the data file used for training when using running the train.py or for evaluation when running the eval.py<br>
 “src_vocab_size”: specify the size of the vocabulary of the inputs.
-Default: 106.
+Default: 106<br>
 “src_len”: specify the maximum length of the input sequence.
-Default: 100.
+Default: 100<br>
-“epochs”: specify the number of epochs used for training the model.
+“epochs”: specify the number of epochs used for training the model<br>
-“batch_size”: specify the batch size during training and evaluation.
+“batch_size”: specify the batch size during training and evaluation<br>
-“print_every”: specify the frequency an output is printed.
+“print_every”: specify the frequency an output is printed<br>
 “loss_fname”: specify the name of the file the loss will be saved in during training.

 ## Use pretrained models
 Pretrained models can be downloaded from [Zenodo](https://zenodo.org/uploads/10391170).